ecshreve/portfolio/README.md

 ### Setup

 The first thing I did was create a new repository on GitHub, and clone the repository locally.
-When I work on projects for myself I always gave GitHub initialize the repo with a `README.md` file, that way the repo isn't empty and I can clone it.
+When I work on projects for myself I always gave GitHub initialize the repo with a `README.md` file, that way the repo isn't empty.

 ```{bash}
 cd